Great for everything from touchup around the house to crafting, sign-making, and other creative applications.

 Dries to an ultra-matte finish in only 30 minutes that's perfect for layering work.
 Low-odor latex formula is flexible and secure.
 Strong adhesion with minimal prep.
-Available in a wide variety of colors.
-Great for large projects like furniture and craftwork.
+A wide variety of colors.
+Great for large projects.

 May require multiple coats.
 Some users report yellowing over time.

-Chalk paint is versatile on glass, metal, clay, and much more.
+Versatile; can be used on glass, metal, clay, and much more.
 One of the easiest paints to clean up with soap and water.
-Highly-pigmented formula makes white pop on dark surfaces.
+The highly-pigmented formula makes white pop on dark surfaces.
 Matte finish won't have distracting shine.

-Only one color, as opposed to the mega sets.
+Only 1 color, as opposed to the mega sets.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.